MTurkkila/WYJA/index.md

 Don't mix your results: To do

-Match Metods subheads to Results subheads: Done
+Match Methods subheads to Results subheads: Done

 Watch repetition: To do